alainrk/nrk/README.md

 - Template (and nested!) strings (`` `This is a ${${"nested"} str}} with ${1+1} levels of nesting.` ``)
 - String operations (concatenation with `+`)
+- String interning for efficient string storage and comparison
 - Extended constant pool (via `OP_CONSTANT_LONG` for more than 256 constants)
 - Tagged value representation (numbers, booleans, nil, strings)
 - Runtime type checking